| This Oblate Spring web site provides

 account of my life as an oblate -- living out the principles and

-practices described on this Oblate Spring website.(1)
+practices described on this Oblate Spring website.(1) Because of my

 non-Catholic background, the information is provided with a